indeedeng/proctor/README.md

 See: [Proctor Test Matrix Schema](http://indeedeng.github.io/proctor/docs/matrix-schema/)

-### Service Configuration
+### Pipet Configuration

 A JSON file that describes the variables that users pass into the /groups/identify API call, including whether they are passed in as a query parameter or as a header.

-Here is a full example of a service configuration:
+Here is a full example of a Pipet configuration:

 ```json
 {